 The shelf life of your alcohol depends on the type of alcohol it is.
 Your bottle of two buck chuck, six-pack of craft beer, and handle of whiskey have all been produced differently.
 Thus, they’re going to react differently to things like light, temperature, and exposure to oxygen.

 Not sure how long your favorite booze will last?
 Here’s a handy guide:

-If vodka is your spirit of choice, then congratulations on starting your freshman year of college or being Russian.
-The worst thing about vodka, arguably, is that it tastes like burning rather than anything discernible, but that's also what makes it a highly stable alcohol that will keep almost indefinitely.
+If vodka is your spirit of choice, congratulations on starting your freshman year of college.
+The worst thing about vodka, arguably, is that it tastes like burning rather than anything discernible.
+However, that's also what makes it a highly stable alcohol that will keep almost indefinitely.
 An unopened bottle should actually stay the same, flavor-wise for many years.
-Once you open it, however, it will start to evaporate, so it won't taste the same after, like, 10 years.
+Once you open it, however, it will start to evaporate, so it won’t taste the same after, like, 10 years.
 Many companies, like Absolut, will recommend consuming vodka within two years of purchasing it.

 Like vodka, whiskey has an almost indefinite shelf life if you leave it unopened and store it in a cool, dark place, but once you open it the rules of the game change.
 In order to best protect the flavor profile from oxidation, if you half a bottle or less left you should drink it within a year, and if you have less than a quarter of a bottle you have about three to four months before it gets questionable.

 Tequila degrades quickly (as do I when I drink it) when it’s opened, so you’re going to want to drink it in the first two months after you crack it open to avoid oxidation and evaporation.

 Think of rum like whiskey in terms of oxidation.
 In a cool, dark place, you can keep it almost forever, but once you open it, it'll start degrading in about three months.